xinwrli/UDN/variant_calling/README.md

-# udn, variant filtering pipeline
+# udn / variant filtering pipeline

 The variant QC generally follows the pipeline in ref1 and ref2.